 Thankfully-in a world of rocket espionage and trade secrets (Blue Origins vs SpaceX vs ULA) shhhhhh...

 One of the best kept secrets is that the area of the Banana River next to CCAFS is still the best fishing on the east coast of Florida!

-The 10,000 acre "No Motor Zone", No gas powered or eclectic engines allowed.
+The 10,000 acre "No Motor Zone", No gas powered or electric (Spell checker had me write: eclectic) engines allowed.
 "Sore arms only"

-High noon on NASA Causeway as a Florida Storm turn day into night on the Banana River No Motor Zone.
+High noon on NASA Causeway as a Florida Storm turns day into night on the Banana River No Motor Zone.